artefactual/archivematica-storage-service-docs/administrators.rst

 Change the port in the web server configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The storage services uses nginx by default, so you can edit ``/etc/nginx/sites-enabled/storage`` and change the line that says
+The Storage Services uses nginx by default, so you can edit ``/etc/nginx/sites-enabled/storage`` and change the line that says

 ``listen 8000;``